ziqizhang/jate/README.md

 # JATE — Just Automatic Term Extraction

 A Python library for automatic term extraction (ATE) from text corpora.
-JATE provides 13 classical ATE algorithms, corpus-level statistics, built-in evaluation, and a CLI — all pip-installable with no external services required.
+JATE provides 14 ATE algorithms (13 classical + ensemble voting), corpus-level statistics, built-in evaluation, and a CLI — all pip-installable with no external services required.

 > Previously known as "Java Automatic Term Extraction" (84+ stars).
 The original Java/Solr library is preserved on the [`legacy/java`](https://github.com/ziqizhang/jate/tree/legacy/java) branch.